 Divorcing couples may agree between them on an amount and duration of maintenance payments, or they may be determined by a prenuptial agreement.

 It is also important to remember that in most instances, maintenance will be taxable income to the party receiving it and tax deductible to the party who is paying it.
 Receipt of maintenance will also effect the amount of child support, if applicable.

 Although the formula establishes guidelines, nothing is etched in stone, and the court will consider any circumstances that would create a hardship or unfair situation should the formula be applied precisely.

 The divorcing spouses may agree to a waiver of spousal support, stating the reasons they have chosen to forgo the payments.
 A judge may reject a waiver of maintenance if it appears to be unfair to one of the parties.

 Getting Legal Help in Determining Alimony

-Having a Colorado divorce lawyer working to protect your interests can help ensure a fair outcome can relieve a lot of the stress involved in a contentious situation regarding alimony.
-If you live in or near Ft.
-Collins.
-Colorado, get the aggressive, knowledgeable, and compassionate legal advocacy that can produce a solution that works for you and meets your unique needs by contacting the Law Office of Stephen Vertucci, LLC.
+Having a Fort Collins spousal support lawyer working to protect your interests can help ensure a fair outcome can relieve a lot of the stress involved in a contentious situation regarding alimony.
+If you live in Colorado, get the aggressive, knowledgeable, and compassionate legal advocacy that can produce a solution that works for you and meets your unique needs by contacting The Law Office of Stephen Vertucci, LLC.
 Stephen is fully experienced and tireless in the pursuit of legal solutions that work for each of his clients and their Colorado child support and spousal support needs.
 If circumstances are such that you require a modification at some later time, he can petition the court in your behalf.
-Call the Law Office of Stephen Vertucci, LLC at 970.900.1800 today for the peace of mind that comes with a skilled legal advocate who has your back.
+Call The Law Office of Stephen Vertucci, LLC at (970) 900-1800 today for the peace of mind that comes with a skilled legal advocate who has your back.